 19. Distribution of Oz lotto prize pool

-(1) The Commission must distribute the Oz lotto prize pool for a draw as follows —

-(a) division 1 — 40.0% of the prize pool;

-(b) division 2 — 1.7% of the prize pool;

-(c) division 3 — 3.5% of the prize pool;

-(d) division 4 — 1.8% of the prize pool;

-(e) division 5 — 2.1% of the prize pool;

-(f) division 6 — 24.0% of the prize pool; and

-(g) division 7 — 26.9% of the prize pool.
+[(1) repealed]

 (2) The prize pool in a division will be distributed by allocating the prize money in equal shares to each winning game in that division.

 (3) The Commission may round off the individual entitlement for a prize in any division (other than division 1) to the nearest sum containing a 5 cent multiple.